BadgeApp

 The project MUST implement secure design principles (from "know_secure_design"), where applicable.
 If the project is not producing software, select "not applicable" (N/A). [implement_secure_design]

-They are implemented, as described in doc/security.md.
+They are implemented, as described in docs/security.md.

 • Use buenas prácticas criptográficas